dunn-michael/Cross-Modality-Plotting/README.md

 Left and Right keys navigate through the index one at a time

-Note : At the beginning of the index left key will bring you to the ending index and at the end index the right arrow key will bring you to the beginning index
+Note : At the beginning of the index the left arrow key will loop you to the ending index and at the ending index the right arrow key will loop you to the beginning index
 Up and Down arrow keys navigte through the index 5 at a time

 'p' will show the path